kubecost/docs/etl-backup.md

 If you are using an existing disk storage option for your ETL data, enabling the durable backup feature will retroactively back up all previously stored data\*.
 This feature is also fully compatible with the existing S3 backup feature.

 \* _If you are using a memory store for your ETL data with a local disk backup (`kubecostModel.etlFileStoreEnabled: false`), the backup feature will simply replace the local backup.
 In order to take advantage of the retroactive backup feature, you will need to update to file store (`kubecostModel.etlFileStoreEnabled: true`).
-This option is now enabled by default in the helm chart._
+This option is now enabled by default in the Helm chart._

 ## Option 2: Manual backup via Bash script